annassanchez/FCC-Relational-Databases/five-programs/five-programs.md

 `./questionnaire.sh`
 <br> 040 One last thing.
 Change that final response to print an empty line at the beginning of the sentence.<br>
 `echo "\nHello $NAME from $LOCATION.
 I learned that your favorite coding website is $WEBSITE!"`
+<br> 041 Run it one last time and enter values when it asks to see if you like how it looks.<br>
+`./questionnaire.sh`
+<br> 042 It looks good.
+I think you are done with that script for now.
+The next program will be countdown timer.
+Use the touch command to create a new file named countdown.sh in your project folder.<br>